 Bookkeeping is the day to day recording of the company’s financial transactions such as purchase, sales, receipts and payments and forms an initial part of the accounting process.
-People often misunderstand that bookkeeping and accounting are same, however, bookkeeping is only the recording of transactions whereas accounting is about interpreting, classifying, analyzing, reporting and summarizing of financial data.
-Bookkeeping can be prepared in two ways – Single entry and Double-entry system, however, the double-entry system of bookkeeping is popular and recognized in most of the countries.
+It can be prepared in two ways – Single entry system and Double-entry system, however, the double-entry system is popular and recognized in most of the countries.

 Components of Bookkeeping in Accounting

-In Cash basis of beekeeping, income and expenses are recorded only when cash is received, and expenses are paid from bank respectively.
-Cash method fails to consider the matching and periodicity concept which says that the expenses of one period should be recognized in the same period.
+In Cash basis of beekeeping, income and expenses are recorded only when cash is received, and expenses are paid from the bank, respectively.
+The cash method fails to consider the matching and periodicity concept, which says that the expenses of one period should be recognized in the same period.
 Accrual method, on the other hand, takes income and expenses into account as soon as it becomes due.
-It means that once income is earned, it is recognized in the books as receivable and once we have billed for expenses, we recognize it in the books.
+It means that once income is earned, it is recognized in the books as receivable, and once we have billed for expenses, we recognize it in the books.
 The accrual method is widely accepted used for bookkeeping across the globe.

 #2 – Chart of Accounts

 Chart of accounts is a detailed worksheet which contains guideline and framework that what kind of expense should go to which general ledger account.
 It helps a bookkeeper to pick up the correct expense code while posting any journal entry.
 Chart of accounts are kept up to date and reviewed periodically to include any changes in the organization.

 #3 – Journals